Skip to main content

 This Filipina American scientist was named one of the 100 Most Influential People by TIME Magazine in 2013.
 Learn more about her research.

-The image is a bar graph with disaggregated Asian American/Pacific Islander data
+A bar graph with disaggregated Asian American and Pacific Islander data

 The first population of Asian Americans to have their ethnicity listed as an option on the US Census were Chinese.

 This appeared on the 1860 Census.
-The 2010 Census data reported disegregation for 25 different Asian/Asian American ethnicities (including one for "other Asian").
+The 2010 Census data reported disaggregation for 25 different Asian/Asian American ethnicities (including one for "other Asian").

 Learn more about UC San Diego and the 2020 Census.
 Learn more about where Asian Americans live in the United States.